ULL-prompt-engineering/langchain-mini/README.md

 Then we want to iteratively:

-1. ask the LLM to give us an Action,
+1. ask the LLM to give us an Action, that is to decide which tool to use (or no tool at all)

    ```js
    const action = await completePrompt(prompt);